-TABLE 2-1:PIN DESCRIPTIONS
+TABLE 2-1: PIN DESCRIPTIONS

 Name Pin Number Description

 S0 1 Switch input 0

 S1 2 Switch input 1

-S2 3 Switch input 2/Can also be clock pin when in programming mode
+S2 3 Switch input 2/Clock pin when in programming mode

-S3 4 Switch input 3/Clock pin when in programming mode

 Vss 5 Ground reference connection

 PWM 6 Pulse width modulation (PWM) output pin/Data pin for programming mode

-LED 7 Cathode connection for directly driving LED during transmission

-Vdd 8 Positive supply voltage connection
+VDD 8 Positive supply voltage connection

-The high security level of the HCS301 is based on the patented KEELOQ technology.
+The high security level of the HCS200 is based on the patented KEELOQ technology.
 A block cipher based on a block length of 32 bits and a key length of 64 bits is used.
-The algorithm obscures the information in such a way that even if the transmission information (before coding) differs by only 1 bit from the information in the previous transmission, the next coded transmission will be totally different.
-Statistically, if only 1 bit in the 32-bit string of information changes, approximately 50 percent of the coded transmission will change.
-The HCS301 will wake up upon detecting a switch closure and then delay approximately 10 ms for switch debounce (Figure 2-2).
+The algorithm obscures the information in such a way that even if the transmission information (before coding) differs by only one bit from the information in the previous transmission, the next coded transmission will be totally different.
+Statistically, if only one bit in the 32-bit string of information changes, approximately 50 percent of the coded transmission will change.
+The HCS200 will wake up upon detecting a switch closure and then delay approximately 10 ms for switch debounce (Figure 2-2).
 The synchronization information, fixed information, and switch information will be encrypted to form the hopping code.
 The encrypted or hopping code portion of the transmission will change every time, even if the same button is pushed again.
 A code that has been transmitted will not occur again for more than 64K transmissions.
-This will provide more than 18 years of typical use before a code is repeated, based on 10 operations per day.
+This will provide more than 18 years of typical use before a code is repeated based on 10 operations per day.
 Overflow information sent from the encoder can be used by the decoder to extend the number of unique transmissions to more than 192K.

-If, in the transmit process, it is detected that a new button(s) has been pressed, a reset will immediately be forced and the code word will not be completed.
-Please note that buttons removed will not have any effect on the code word unless no buttons remain pressed.
-In this case, the code word will be completed and the power down will occur.
+If in the transmit process it is detected that a new button(s) has been pressed, a reset will immediately be forced and the code word will not be completed.
+Please note that buttons removed will not have any effect on the code word unless no buttons remain pressed in which case the code word will be completed and the power down will occur.